Melchy/Ridge/readme.md

 ## Setup

-* Mark methods in controller as virtual
+* Mark methods in controller as virtual.
 * Add `app.UseRidgeImprovedExceptions();` to your `Configure` method in `Startup`.
 This middleware is used only if application is called from test using Ridge.